How did you come to work on EverQuest II?

 How long have you been working on EQII?

-What was the first creation / design you worked on for EQII?
+What was the first project you worked on for EQII?

-What is your favorite creation / design that you’ve worked on for EQII?
+What is the favorite project that you’ve worked on for EQII?

 How did you break into the game industry?

 There were 2 or 3 apprentice game design positions that opened up which I didn't intend to apply for, and the rest is history.